-ACC\ 113 PRINCIPLES OF FINANCIAL ACCOUNTING
+ACC 113 PRINCIPLES OF FINANCIAL ACCOUNTING 3 semester hours

 Principles of Financial Accounting provides an introduction to the concepts and uses of financial accounting information in a business environment and its role in the economic decision-making process.
-Primary areas of study include the theory of debits and credits, special journals, the accounting cycle, notes and interest, receivables and payables, accruals and deferrals, measurement and valuation of assets and liabilities, the determination of net income and the preparation and analysis of basic financial statements.
-Prerequisite: MAT\ 094 or MAT\ 095 with a grade of "C-" or better, or satisfactory score on placement test.
+Accounting is referred to as the language of business.
+In 1494 Luca Pacioli published the double-entry bookkeeping treatise which remains the foundation of accounting today.
+Pacioli is considered the father of accounting.
+"And yet five hundred years later his bookkeeping treatise remains the foundation of modern accounting and its system is still in use throughout the world.
+This is extraordinary" (Gleeson-White, 2012, p 30).
+The primary areas of study in this course include the theory of debits and credits, special journals, the accounting cycle, notes and interest, receivables and payables, accruals and deferrals, measurement and valuation of assets and liabilities, the determination of net income (profit) and the preparation and analysis of basic financial statements.